sporteasy/get-vat-eu/docs/specifications.rst

 Structure
 ---------

-String returned by the pipeline function
+Object returned by the pipeline function
 ````````````````````````````````````````

 ``IT``